How to Fix Gaps & Spaces in Teeth

 It is also important to note that a few causes of diastemas may be preventable!
 Routine dental care and oral hygiene (dental check-ups, brushing, and flossing) help to prevent gum disease – therefore, keeping bone density and tooth support strong.
 Additionally, people with tongue thrusts and other incorrect swallowing behaviors can break bad habits and properly learn how to swallow.

-Find an Orthodontist Near You
+Find an Orthodontist Near You and Fix Gapped Teeth

 Have your child’s permanent teeth come in but a diastema stuck around?
 Are you embarrassed to smile because of the gap between your front teeth?
 Call us today about the best solution for your diastema.
 Or request an appointment using our online form!
 Our orthodontists are located in Franklin, Spring Hill, Murfreesboro, and Mt.
 Juliet, Tennessee.
 We strive to fix your crooked teeth while providing the best orthodontic experience possible!